 Screen time can significantly impact cognitive development, influencing various aspects of mental processes.
 Let’s delve into the effects on attention span, memory, learning, and multitasking abilities to comprehend the intricate relationship between screen exposure and cognitive functions.

-• Effects on Attention Span
+- Effects on Attention Span

 Excessive screen time has been linked to reduced attention span in individuals, particularly in children.
-The constant exposure to engaging and fast-paced content on screens can lead to difficulties in sustaining focus on tasks that require prolonged concentration.
+The constant exposure to engaging and fast-paced content on screens can lead to difficulties in sustaining focus on tasks that require prolonged concentration. - Effects on Memory and Learning

 Extended screen time may impair memory retention and hinder learning capabilities.
 The overstimulation caused by digital media can disrupt the brain’s ability to encode, store, and retrieve information efficiently, affecting cognitive functions essential for learning and academic performance.

-Contributions to Multitasking Abilitieschildren sitting on bed
+Contributions to Multitasking Abilities

 While screens offer opportunities for multitasking, excessive screen time can negatively impact one’s multitasking abilities.
 Constantly switching between multiple screens or tasks can lead to cognitive overload, reducing efficiency and productivity in handling simultaneous activities.